JohnsonClayton/TV-Control-Application/README.md

   - [ ] Use commands from manual for TV to create + demonstrate control over TV with code
     - Code may be in C or other lower-level situation
 - [ ] Step 4:
-  - [ ] Find a way to connect the js from website and the code used to command TV
+  - [ ] Find a way to connect the php to command TV